 - Receive clearance by the Iowa Department of Human Services on child abuse and criminal checks prior to hire and resubmit every two (2) years.

-- Pass a pre-employment health examination and subsequent health examinations every two (2) years thereafter.
+- Pass a pre-employment health examination and subsequent health examinations every three (3) years thereafter.